Developer

 uniform layouts.
 But people work better in natural light.
 They

-feel better in windowed space and that feeling translates directly
+feel better in windowed space and that feeling translates

-Cubicle with seventy-three plastic appurtenances.
-Nobody shows
+EZ-Whammo Modular Cubicle with seventy-three plastic

 Fortunately, this is one area where things have changed for the